HackYourFutureBelgium/curriculum/modules/agile-development.md

 * Working with CI/CD
 * Mixing external and internal data

-Tech Specs
+## Tech Stack

+What's new in this module?

-* Circle CI
+* Circle Continuous Integration Testing
-* Anything and Everything you've learned so far ...
-* ... plus whatever peaks your interest!

 <hr>
 <hr>